kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

 Approachability: The way Cadence is written is very familiar to other programming languages like Swift and Rust, making it easy to transition to if you have prior experience.

-Developer Experience: Cadence let developer debug in an easy mamner by making error messages very clear.
+Developer Experience: Cadence let developer debug in an easy manner by making error messages very clear.

 Resource Oriented Programming: Resources are a composite data type, similar to a struct, that expresses direct ownership of assets.
 Cadence’s resources directly tie an asset’s ownership to the account that owns it by saving the resource in the account’s storage.
 As a result, ownership isn’t centralized in a smart contract’s storage, but each account owns its assets.